 What are the food label format requirements?

 In Canada, certain rules must be followed when it comes to the format and presentation of food labels.
 Allergens must be declared in plain language, such as “contains nuts” or “made with wheat.”
 Nutritional facts tables also need to meet specific requirements.
-The table must include calories as well as serving size, nutrients listed in specific order, and relevant amounts per serving size and per a predetermined system of measurement.
+The table must include calories as well as serving size, nutrients listed in a specific order, relevant amounts per serving size, and a predetermined system of measurement.
 Any information that is not included on a label must be readily available to customers upon request.

 How to ensure accurate nutrition facts are included on food labels?